• Skip to primary navigation

-With summer on the way many of us are thinking about vacations to exotic places, fun ocean activities, and long road trips.
-While the prospect of getting away from the grind of daily life has its appeal, sitting in a car, on an airplane, or being on a boat for long periods of time can seem a bit daunting, especially if you suffer from motion sickness.
-The good news is, there are effective essential oils for motion sickness that help take the edge off, settle your stomach, and ease symptoms of nausea.
+Need essential oils for motion sickness?
+With summer on the way, many of us are thinking about vacations to exotic places, fun ocean activities, and long road trips.
+While the prospect of getting away from the grind of daily life has its appeal, sitting in a car, on an airplane, or a boat for long periods can seem daunting, especially if you suffer from motion sickness.

 How to Prevent Motion Sickness

-Of course, knowing what triggers your motion sickness is a great way to prevent it from happening.
-For me, I know that I need fresh air, a bottle of water, and I need to be able to see the road if I’m sitting in the back seat of a car.
-Having small hard candies to suck on helps immensely as well.
-Each person may need different things to keep motion sickness at bay.
+For me, I know that I need fresh air and a bottle of water, and I need to be able to see the road if I’m sitting in the back seat of a car.

 Some key things that may contribute to motion sickness include: